my-ko-la/writings-/programming_principles.md

 ## So, why the yapping?

+I have seen many different ways of solving the same problem, and have started to _form opinions_.

 With this article, I want to distill and, as neatly as is possible for me, externalize my thoughts and share my current approach to problem solving.
 I want to sprinkle some tidbits of knowledge and concepts that I find to be the most bang for your buck, as they were for me.

 I am not pretending to have introduced a Revolutionary New Paradigm, what you will read (thanks, btw) below is embarrasingly self-evident.

+Before we dive in, I want to mention that I plan to tackle other topics that I hold close to heart in the next posts.
+Stay tuned for some exploration of Data-Oriented Design, OOP and DDD.

 # How I tackle problems: Trace-Validate-Test